Zenress/Iris-MLFlow/README.md

 Afterwards you have to locate where the environment folder is.
 By default it is under: `C:\Users\YourUserHere\Anaconda3\envs`

-You then delete the folder that matches the name of the Environment files configured name, by default it's name would be: `Iris_MLFLOW`
+You can then delete the folder that matches the name of the Environment files configured name, by default it's name would be: `Iris_MLFLOW`

 ## Project usage